What is Behavioral Data? How to Use It for Maximum Conversion

 Now you understand user intent and have the right datasets.
 It’s time to find out why people are leaving.
 Buyers who complete the checkout process are leaving because it’s “mission accomplished.”
 What about the other users?

 The global shopping cart abandonment rate is over 70%.
-Customers exit the process for a variety of reasons.
+Customers exit the process for various reasons.
 Your only hope to prevent abandonment is to understand why people are leaving.

 online-shopping-cart-abandonment-rate-worldwide